Ash-Twin/akka-typed-from-scratch/readme.md

 ## Akka Typed Actor in Use
 > A Payment Processor Project
 > keywords: typed-actor
-> actions: scala fmt & scala test
+> actions: scala fmt & scala test a
 ### API

 ### Payment Handler